Herm71/ucsc-comm-core-functionality-plugin/README.md

 This plugin can contain your site's core functionality.
 It contains the following library structure; however, it can be expanded greatly:

-* general.php -- for any general functions you would write
+* meetaboxex.php -- for registering custom metaboxes

 * post-types.php -- for registering custom post types

 * shortcodes.php -- for writing custom shortcodes

+* sidebars.php -- for registering custom sidebars

 * taxonomies.php -- for custom taxonomies